How to Save Money on Your Rental

 Read the Total Agreement

-Read the full contract and make certain you are aware who is liable for:
+Read the complete agreement and be certain you understand who is liable for:

-- Electric bills
+- Power bills

 - Internet Connectivity